-Helping the Global Community - We Day
+Helping the Local and Global Community: We Day

 Adopt a Village

-Helping Others with Knitting or Crochet
+Helping Others With Knitting or Crochet

 If students like to knot or crochet, they could create squares for blankets.
 (This is a great project for adults, too.)
 The squares can be completed on the students' own time or during a lunch time knitting or fibre arts club.
-There are organizations that accept the squares and then sew them into blankets to donate to people who need them.
+Some organizations accept the squares and then sew them into blankets to donate to people who need them.
 The students could create the blankets themselves for their local community.

-The Knit a square organization accepts squares to support children.
-My school has never donated squares to Knit a square so I can't give a personal recommendation, but the organization's website looks interesting and the people involved seem to do important and useful work.
+The Knit a Square organization accepts squares to support children.
+My school has never donated squares to Knit a Square so I can't give a personal recommendation, but the organization's website looks interesting and the people involved seem to do important and useful work.

 Knit or Crochet a Square to Support Vulnerable Children